jesusprubio/shodan-client/README.md

 ### `async scanResult(ips, key, opts)`

-Use this method to request the result of a scan you asked for before.
+Get the result of a scan you asked for before.

 - `id` (string) - Job identifier returned for the `scan` method.
 - `key` (string) - SHODAN API key.